-This small kingdom is one of the world’s last remaining Shangri-La’s.
-The country has effectively and courageously combated the ill-effects of rampant globalization and today stands at the forefront of nations active in the preservation of nature’s bounties.
+This small kingdom is one of the world’s last remaining Shangri-Las.
+Bhutan has effectively and courageously combated the ill effects of rampant globalization and today stands at the forefront of nations active in the preservation of nature’s bounties.
 Yes, Bhutan is bountiful in natural beauty and rich in culture and tradition.
 It is no doubt, a Shangri-La.
-Amar Bahadur Shrestha
+Here’s why you’ll want to add Bhutan travel to your bucket list.
+By Amar Bahadur Shrestha

 The moment you land at colorful Paro which is overlooked by a dramatic dzong, you will be surprised to see houses so beautiful, they make you stop a moment to view and reflect.
 All around, you will see forests and fields with isolated farms and tiny hamlets strewn all over the countryside.
 Nearby Paro are the ruins of Drugyal Dzong, a site of great historical significance.
 It was from this fortress that the Bhutanese repelled many Tibetan invasions.
 The name means the victorious Bhutanese.
 It offers a magnificent vista of Mount Chomolhari, “Mountain of Goddess” (7329 m).
 A short distance south of the road is Kyichu Lhakhang.
 This temple is said to be one of the 12 great geomantric temples ordered to be built by King Songtsen Gampo of Tibet in the 7th century.
 It holds down the left foot of an ogress whose body is so large that it covers Bhutan and most of central Tibet.